Home / LSA Students / Academics & Requirements / Majors & Minors / Military Officer Education Programs (MOEP) /

 Students enrolled in the Army Officer Education Program, upon graduation from the University and successful completion of the program, receive a commission as second lieutenant in the United States Army Reserve, the Army National Guard, or in the Regular Army.
 Many students enroll for the first two years to sample career opportunities.
 No military obligation is incurred for the first two years, unless students are on scholarship.

 Lieutenant Colonel Allana J. Bryant, Chair

 Wayne Doyle, Douglas Dankworth, Phillip Stevenson

 Graduates of the program may choose a career in the Regular Army, a limited period of active service, or part-time service in the Army Reserve or National Guard.
-Service in the Army's sixteen branches provides an opportunity to utilize the education provided by many of the majors, and Army officer experience is applicable to a broad spectrum of civilian occupations.
+Service in the Army's sixteen branches provides an opportunity to utilize the education provided by many of the concentration programs, and Army officer experience is applicable to a broad spectrum of civilian occupations.

 Four-Year, Three-Year, and Two-Year Programs

 Students may choose either of the two program options described in the general introduction to the Military Officer Education Programs.
 Students may take the freshman and sophomore courses at the same time to complete the four-year program in three years.
 All programs include a four-week summer leadership course at Fort Lewis, Washington, which is taken as part of the advanced course sequence between the junior and senior years.

 Students who intend to enroll in the two-year program should contact the chair by January 15 of their sophomore year in order to be scheduled for attendance at a four-week summer training program conducted at Fort Knox, Kentucky.
 The summer training prepares the student for enrollment in the program in the following fall term.
 Two-year candidates must have a total of two years of school remaining at the undergraduate and/or graduate level.
 Students with prior military service (or prior ROTC training) may enroll in the program with advanced standing, subject to the chair's evaluation of prior service or training.